Master of Science in ASL/English Interpreting

 Interpreting Pedagogy Concentration

 The Interpreting Pedagogy concentration is offered via distance learning (no need to relocate) with a combination of online courses and hybrid courses.
 Students go through the program as a cohort of 10-15 select students and take two classes each semester (Summer 1, Fall 1, Spring 1, Summer 2, Fall 2).
 Summer sessions (7-10 days each) are held on the campus of UNF.
 The entire program is 30 credit hours, and students can graduate from UNF in Jacksonville, FL in 18 months.
-You can see the list of courses here.
+The program is 30 credits in length - here is the list of courses and you can review the program of study to see current courses and the course sequence.